The Story (continued)

 He has bared his chest without an undershirt [said to set off a no-undershirt fashion trend at the time].
 He demonstrates his shoes-before-pants style, and when he gets to his belt buckle warns: "After that, it's every man for himself."
 When he reaches for his belt and trousers, she hurriedly retreats to her side of the bedroom, and acquiesces in the arrangement.
 Later, he assures her:

 Don't be a sucker.
 A good night's rest'll do you a lot of good.
-Besides, you got nothing to worry about: the walls of Jericho will protect you from the big bad wolf.
+Besides, you got nothin' to worry about.
+The walls of Jericho will protect you from the big bad wolf.

 As he mockingly sings the tune, Who's Afraid of the Big Bad Wolf? she finally follows his lead on her side of the room and prepares for bed.
 Silhouetted against a rainy backlit window, she undresses in the dark, and flings her sexy undergarments over the top of the blanket.
 He lies back, smokes a cigarette, and stares up at the ceiling, requesting: "I wish you'd take those things off the walls of Jericho?"
 She then puts on his pair of lent pajamas and slips into bed.
 To cut the nervous tension and yearning across the blanket, Ellie anxiously sits up and asks her 'husband's/partner's name: